Aantrreksh/sql-query/sqlref/timeseries_functions_dataproc.md

 **TS_FFT(DoubleTimeSeries, String)**
 Output: DoubleArray
 Uses a [fast Fourier transform (FFT)](https://en.wikipedia.org/wiki/Fast_Fourier_transform) algorithm to return the discrete Fourier transform of a time series.
-The stringt that is specified for the second parameter determines the type of transform:
+The string that is specified for the second parameter determines the type of transform:

 - `forward` or `f` for a forward transform
 - `inverse` or `i` for an inverse transform